Non-incremental conversions

 The feedback loop

 Every completed incrementality test updates the iROAS calibration factor for that channel.
-The budget optimizer automatically uses the true incremental ROAS for recommendations — no manual input required.
+The budget optimizer automatically uses the true incremental ROAS for recommendations, with no manual input required.

 When a test concludes, TrustData updates the CalibrationFactor for that channel and immediately triggers a response curve rebuild and budget optimization run.